DeveonX/ChessEngine/README.md

 - **Learning from real-world games**: Currently, the engine only learns by playing against itself.
 It could potentially improve much faster if it could also learn from real-world games played by strong players.
 - **Evaluation function**: The engine's evaluation function is currently quite simple, taking into account only the material count and the output of a neural network.
 This could be made more sophisticated by considering other factors, such as piece mobility, king safety, pawn structure, etc.

-## Getting Started

-To run the engine, simply clone this repository and run `python main.py`.

 ## Contributing
 Contributions are welcome!
 If you have an idea for improving the engine, feel free to fork this repository and submit a pull request.

 ## License